andywiecko/Majoranapp/DEVELOPER_GUIDE.md

 ![chemical term](https://latex.codecogs.com/svg.latex?%5Chat%20H_%5Cmu%20%3D%20%5Csum_i%20%5Cmu_i%20%5Chat%20n_i)

-In similar way other terms of Hamiltonian, for one-dimensional spinless chain can be adding (particle hopping and proximity effect of the superconductor)
+Similarly, other terms of Hamiltonian, for the one-dimensional spinless chain can be adding (particle hopping and proximity effect of the superconductor)

 ```c++
     for (int i = 0; i < L - 1; i++)